 There are so many donation centres and humanitarian aid centres, like the Red Cross, in the UK that you can call to coordinate with people in need and send your items to them.
 Here's a list of charities by category.

 Decluttering the kitchen might be the hardest task, in terms of practicality.
 You've probably collected a lot of appliances, gadgets, dinnerware and kitchen accessories that you hardly ever use.
 Now is the time to get rid of them.
-You don't need to take everything with you when you move.
+You need not take everything with you when you move.

 Got a juice extractor three years ago that you've only used three times?
 Give it to a friend who wants it.
 Have 10 different baking pans - gift half of them.
 Don't let thoughts like "I might need it at some point" stop you from giving such items away.
-This is why your home is cluttered.
+Therefore your home needs thorough decluttering.

 Most people struggle when they have to get rid of gifts from beloved people, even if they have no use for them or dislike them.
 The fear of offending the people you love shouldn’t be a reason to clutter your home and your life.
 What is more, your family and friends have probably forgotten about half or more than half of the gifts they’ve given you over the years.